Salmon Plumbing Guarantee to ARRIVE ON TIME to your scheduled appointment.

 Keep fingers away from a draining bath

 When winter rolls around, bring on the hot chips and gravy.
-In fact bring on all the comfort foods like roasts, carbs and casseroles.
-Anything to keep the belly full and hands warm while embracing all the comforts winter draws us to.
+In fact bring on all the carb-rich comfort foods like roasts, soups and casseroles.
+Anything to keep your belly full and hands warm while embracing all the comforts winter draws us to.
 Unfortunately, these foods can also cause a common kitchen sink blockage that has plumbers called every winter to fix.
 Here is the most common kitchen sink blockage you want to avoid this winter.

 Common kitchen sink blockage